DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

   * startWindow `string`: If a job is not created within the startWindow interval, then the 'opportunity' is lost; no job will be created until the next recurrence of the schedule.
 If the schedule is recurring, and the startWindow is longer than the recurrence interval, then this is equivalent to an infinite startWindow, because the job that is 'due' in one recurrenceInterval is not carried forward into the next recurrence interval.
 The default is infinite.
 The minimum value is 1 minute.
 If you specify a lower value, the Batch service rejects the schedule with an error; if you are calling the REST API directly, the HTTP status code is 400 (Bad Request).

 ### StartTask
-* A task which is run when a compute node joins a pool in the Azure Batch service, or when the compute node is rebooted or reimaged. `object`
+* A task which is run when a compute node joins a pool in the Azure Batch service, or when the compute node is rebooted or reimaged. `object`: Batch will retry tasks when a recovery operation is triggered on a compute node.
+Examples of recovery operations include (but are not limited to) when an unhealthy compute node is rebooted or a compute node disappeared due to host failure.
+Retries due to recovery operations are independent of and are not counted against the maxTaskRetryCount.
+Even if the maxTaskRetryCount is 0, an internal retry due to a recovery operation may occur.
+Because of this, all tasks should be idempotent.
+This means tasks need to tolerate being interrupted and restarted without causing any corruption or duplicate data.
+The best practice for long running tasks is to use some form of checkpointing.
   * commandLine **required** `string`: The command line does not run under a shell, and therefore cannot take advantage of shell features such as environment variable expansion.
 If you want to take advantage of such features, you should invoke the shell in the command line, for example using "cmd /c MyCommand" in Windows or "/bin/sh -c MyCommand" in Linux.
+If the command line refers to file paths, it should use a relative path (relative to the task working directory), or use the Batch provided environment variable (https://docs.microsoft.com/en-us/azure/batch/batch-compute-node-environment-variables).
   * containerSettings [TaskContainerSettings](#taskcontainersettings)
   * environmentSettings `array`
     * items [EnvironmentSetting](#environmentsetting)